pmayur0680/data-structures/definitions.md

 ## Dijkstra's Algorithm

-Find the shortest path between two vertices on a graph. useful in GPS (finding fastest route), Network Routing, Airline Tickets (Finding cheapest route), Biology (model the spread of virus among humans)
+Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
+Useful in GPS (finding fastest route), Network Routing, Airline Tickets (Finding cheapest route), Biology (model the spread of virus among humans)